Fivell/policies/source/sections/22-key_definitions.md

   access.

 - _IDS Service_: An Intrusion Detection Service for providing IDS notification to customers in the case of suspicious activity.
-Offered with all Datica Add-ons and as an option for PaaS Customers.
+Offered with all Versionista Add-ons and as an option for PaaS Customers.

 - _Law Enforcement Official_: Any officer or employee of an agency or authority